catesval/army_ant_myrmecophiles/README.md

 The script only needs the path to the folder containing the fasta files as input.
 It returns OTU and zOTU tables.
 Original LSD pipeline and "add_seq_to_zotu.py", necessary for both the original and modified version, can be found [here](https://github.com/symPiotr/LSD)

+We have used the minsize value of 1 when denoising for two primary reasons:
+1. To retain information within negative control samples, needed for the contamination filtering step, but which tended to have a low total number of reads.
+2. To avoid “homogenizing” potential within-sample variation that could have been due to biology.

 ```
 ./modified_LSD.py /home/cata.valdivia/army_ants_fastq_files/study_samples/
 ```